BellAppLab/BLBubbleFilters/README.md

 Following [this thread](http://stackoverflow.com/questions/31080284/adding-several-pods-increases-ios-app-launch-time-by-10-seconds#31573908) and other similar to it, and given that Cocoapods only works with Swift by adding the use_frameworks! directive, there's a strong case for not bloating the app up with too many frameworks.
 Although git submodules are a bit trickier to work with, the burden of adding dependencies should weigh on the developer, not on the user. :wink:

-To install Backgroundable using git submodules:
+To install BLBubbleFilters using git submodules:

 ```
 cd toYourProjectsFolder